avrilanne/ionic-site/content/docs/intro/tutorial/index.md

 starting a new application, adding pages, navigating between those pages, and more.
 Let's get started!

 > Ionic uses TypeScript for its code.
-If you're unfamiliar with TypeScript, dont
+If you're unfamiliar with TypeScript, don't
 > worry, it's very similar to regular JavaScript.
 But if you want to read up on
 > it, take a look at [this resource
 > page](https://ionicframework.com/docs/resources/what-is/#typescript).